cypress-io/cypress-documentation/content/guides/component-testing/getting-started.md

 This example assumes a `<Button />` component exists.

-- Navigate to where this component file is saved
+- Navigate to where you saved this component
 - Create a `Button.spec.jsx` file in the same folder
 - Add a test: